tectalic/cpt-editor/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.5 =
+* Adds support for new custom post type labels added in recent versions of WordPress.

 = 1.3 =
 * Adds support for customizing a Custom Post Type's description, and adds support for 10 new custom post type labels